 as happy as the day is wet

-There was an inordinate amount of talk of masturbation, but this section seems to be focused on Shem's childhood (mummy... and lots of baby talk) and his relationship to his mother.
+seems to be focused on Shem's childhood (mummy... and lots of baby talk)

-Mark points out the alchemical equation of shit becoming ink.
+Mark points out the alchemical equation of shit becoming

-Kim states the iterative quality of language which Joyce is playing with.
-The idea of generative.
+Kim states the iterative quality of language which Joyce is

 Kim asks: To what end?